herozxb/imaginationX/README.md

 # imaginationX
-make the robot havs it own imagination
+make the robot has it own imagination